quixio/quix-docs/docs/platform/tutorials/currency-alerting.md

 !!! tip

 If you run into trouble please reach out to us.
 We’ll be more than happy to help.
-We hang out at [The Stream, window=\_blank](https://quix.ai/slack-invite).
+We hang out at [The Stream](https://quix.ai/slack-invite){target=_blank}.
 Come and say hi.